- Location: Student Center, 4th Floor

-Montclair State University Auxiliary Services Department includes Dining Services, Vending, ID Card Office, Red Hawk Dollars Office, Office of Collegiate Readership Program, University Bookstore, and the University Hall Conference Center.
+Montclair State University Campus Business Services includes Dining Services, Vending, ID Card Office, Red Hawk Dollars Office, Office of Collegiate Readership Program, University Bookstore, and the University Hall Conference Center.

 Dining Services is the direct portal between the Montclair State Community and the University’s dining service contractor.
-The Dining Service Department works collectively with the contractor in planning a complex strategy to provide excellence in dining services for the Montclair State Community.
+Working in tandem, the partners develop a complex strategy to provide excellence in dining services for the Montclair State Community.
 The Meal Plan Office processes student meal plan enrollments, changes, and cancellations.
 Faculty and staff meal plans and Red Hawk Dollar Programs are offered to all faculty and staff members with discount incentives.
-Plans can be purchased with a check or by payroll deductions.
+Plans are purchased online from the comfort of your office; and paid via credit card or payroll deductions.
+Enroll Today!

 How can Dining Services help you as a faculty and staff member?

-Dining Services can assist in all dining related matters on campus: meal plans, dining halls, retail dining operations, vending concessions, and catering.
-The Meal Plan Office administers the meal plan for students, faculty, and staff.
-Through our office, you can enroll in a meal plan or provide feedback regarding campus dining services.
+Dining Services can assist in all dining related matters on campus: meal plans, dining halls, retail dining operations, vending, concessions, and catering.
+The Meal Plan Office administers the meal plan for students, faculty and staff.
 Faculty and staff meal plans are an economical way to take advantage of a wide variety of dining choices, not to mention the convenience of not losing your parking space by going off campus to eat!

 - Telephone: 973-655-5194